yakupgecg/JSON-File-Handler/README.md

 # JSON-File-Handler
 A JSON library built entirely from C.

 ## What is JSON?
+(Read if you don't know)
 **JSON** is shorthand for JavaScript object notation.
-It is a lightweight data interchange method usually associated with APIs, so data requests from servers.
+It is a lightweight data interchange method usually associated with APIs.
 For example if you want the current weather in a certain city, you do a HTTP request to a server that can provide the weather, the response is usually something like: